Four Signs You Might Need a New Retainer

 What Causes Teeth Grinding?

 There are also risk factors associated with bruxism.
 These include genetics, personality types (such as being highly driven or competitive), and certain medical conditions.
-Notably, some research has linked attention deficit hyperactivity disorder (ADHD) to a higher prevalence of bruxism in both children and adults.

-What Are the Consequences of Teeth Grinding?
+What Are the Effects of Teeth Grinding?

 Frequently clenching your jaw or grinding your teeth may seem innocuous initially, but it can lead to significant grinding teeth consequences.
-The consequences of teeth grinding, also known as bruxism, encompass a range of issues, including:

 - Tooth fractures